Munkács During the Interwar Period

 The Munkács community also established and ran Jewish educational institutions, including local Jewish elementary schools that ran alongside the heders and yeshivas.
 In 1922, Rabbi Shapira established the Darkei Teshuva yeshiva, which became the epitome of Torah learning across Subcarpathian Rus'.
 The Joint set up a number of vocational schools for young boys, as well as schools for girls to learn housekeeping.
 The Hebrew Gymnasium, established in 1924, became renowned across Czechoslovakia.
 Nonetheless, most of the Jewish children and youth in Munkács did not study in the Hebrew Gymnasium or other Jewish institutions, but in Czech schools instead.

 Jewish libraries were found in the batei midrash and yeshivot.
 The largest beit midrash held some 6,000 books.
 The municipal library had a Jewish department, with Hebrew and Yiddish titles.
 Munkács also published Jewish newspapers written in Yiddish, which predominantly dealt with the Jewish politics of the town.
-Alongside reports of local disagreements within the community, the newspapers printed stories from Eretz Israel and the Jewish world at large.
+Alongside reports of local disagreements within the community, the newspapers printed stories from Eretz Israel (Mandatory Palestine) and the Jewish world at large.
 With the rise of the Nazis to power in Germany, many also reported on the sufferings of the Jews there.

 The community ran extracurricular classes for Jewish study, in which sermons and lectures were given on Jewish topics.
 Among the important political visitors to Munkács were Ze'ev Jabotinsky, Menachem Begin and Berl Katznelson.
 The Csilag ("Star") coffee shop was the meeting place for the town's intelligentsia, as well as the site for parties and public events.